-If you are on a 2-year/technical path, your eligibility period is a maximum of 3 years.
-If you are on (or transfer to) a 4-year path, your eligibility period is a maximum of 5 years.
+If you are on a 2-year/technical path, your eligibility period is a maximum of three (3) years.
+If you are on (or transfer to) a 4-year path, your eligibility period is a maximum of five (5) years.
 Your eligibility period begins when you first enroll at a postsecondary institution as an Achieve Atlanta Scholar.
 Your Achieve Atlanta Scholarship eligibility will end once you meet the dollar maximum or eligibility period maximum, whichever comes first.
-The Scholarship will not be awarded for more than one associate’s or bachelor’s degree, nor will the Scholarship be awarded for students to pursue additional credits or credentials beyond their Bachelor’s degree even if the student has remaining eligibility.
+The Scholarship will not be awarded for more than one associate’s or bachelor’s degree, nor will the Scholarship be awarded for students to pursue additional credits or credentials beyond their bachelor’s degree—even if the student has remaining eligibility.

 The answer here depends on the path you pursue after high school.
 The maximum amount of scholarship money you can receive on a 2-year/technical path is $3,000.
 The maximum amount on (or if you transfer to) a 4-year path is $20,000.